fatih/vim-go/README.md

 * Change or display `GOPATH` with `:GoPath`
 * Create a coverage profile and display annotated source code in browser to see which functions are covered with `:GoCoverage`
-* Call `gometalinter`, which is a tool that invokes all possible linters (golint, vet, errcheck, deadcode, etc..) and shows the warnings/errors
+* Call `GoMetaLinter`, which is a tool that invokes all possible linters (golint, vet, errcheck, deadcode, etc..) and shows the warnings/errors
 * Lint your code with `:GoLint`
 * Run your code through `:GoVet` to catch static errors